U.S. Energy Information Administration - EIA - Independent Statistics and Analysis

 Frequently Asked Questions

 Does EIA have gasoline prices by city, county, or zip code?

-EIA has retail gasoline prices, including taxes, for 10 cities, nine states, and PADD regions.
-EIA does not have gasoline prices by county or zip code.
+The U.S. Energy Information Administration (EIA) publishes U.S. retail gasoline prices, including taxes, for 10 cities, 9 states, and PADD regions.
+EIA does not publish gasoline prices by county or by zip code.

 Other FAQs about Gasoline

 - Does EIA have energy consumption and price data for cities, counties, or by zip code?